Should You Collect Sales Tax without Nexus?

 The Golden Rule Of Sales Tax

 The central principle of sales tax is nexus.
 Nexus is, first, the “physical presence” a company has within a state.
-Business activities that establish nexus vary from state to state, but include a physical building of some kind, certain types of employees, our particular business practices.
+Business activities that establish nexus vary from state to state but include a physical building of some kind, certain types of employees, and our particular business practices.

 However, if you gain revenue from a state, you may have economic nexus even if you don’t have physical nexus.
 When the Supreme Court made the Wayfair decision that allows states to make their own definitions of nexus, they made it clear that they don’t want businesses to have to collect sales tax if they have just a small economic presence in a state.
 States therefore set limits.
 In many states, any company that makes $100,000 in sales or 200 transactions establishes economic nexus.